brandur/sorg/content/articles/redis-cluster.md

 doc][spec] is comprehensive, but also approachable.

-In the months since setting it up, I haven't touched it again even once, despite the considerable load its under every second of the day.
+In the months since setting it up, I haven't touched it again even once, despite the considerable load it's under every second of the day.
 This is a rare quality in production systems, and not found even amongst some of my other favorites like Postgres.
 We need more building blocks